The Πλανητες (Planetes)

 The Motions of the Sun and Moon

-We will cover the motions of the "planetes" in more detail in the next few pages (as of the date of this post, those pages do not exist, and though that situation will eventually be rectified, the brief discussion here will have to do for now), but for now, let's consider their motions in the simplest of terms.
+We will cover the motions of the "planetes" in more detail in the next few pages (as of the date of this post, those pages do not exist, and though that situation will eventually be rectified, the brief discussion here will have to do for now), but for now let's consider their motions in the simplest of terms.

-For the Sun and Moon, the motions are quite simple.
-Each day they rise in the east, cross the sky, and set in the west, just as the stars do.
-But in addition, they gradually move to the east, among the stars.
-For the Moon, the motion is relatively easy to see, because it is possible to see stars when the Moon is up, and its motion is quite fast -- going all the way around the sky in only 27.3 days.
-For the Sun, the motion is harder to see, because when the Sun is up, the sky is too bright to see any stars, and the motion of the Sun among the stars is much slower, requiring a full year.
-But even for the Sun, it is possible to tell, by careful measurement of its position, and a comparison of that position with stellar positions (as briefly discussed in the otherwise incomplete page about its motion), that it is moving along a particular path in the sky, referred to as the Ecliptic, a little faster when we are closer to it (in January) and a little slower when we are further from it (in July).
+For the Sun and Moon the motions are quite simple.
+Each day they rise in the east, cross the sky and set in the west, just as the stars do.
+But in addition they gradually move to the east among the stars.
+For the Moon, the motion is relatively easy to see, because it is possible to see stars when the Moon is up and its motion is quite fast — going all the way around the sky in only 27.3 days.
+For the Sun the motion is harder to see, because when the Sun is up the sky is too bright to see any stars, and the motion of the Sun among the stars is much slower, requiring a full year.
+But even for the Sun it is possible to tell, by careful measurement of its position and a comparison of that position with stellar positions (as briefly discussed in the otherwise incomplete page about its motion), that it is moving along a particular path in the sky, referred to as the Ecliptic, a little faster when we are closer to it (in January) and a little slower when we are further from it (in July).

 The Motions of the Other "Planets"

-For the remaining "wanderers", the motions are far more complicated.
-On the average, they also follow the tilted circular paths that the Sun and Moon follow, albeit over different periods of time -- about a year for Mercury and Venus, almost two years for Mars, nearly twelve years for Jupiter, and nearly thirty years for Saturn.
-As a result, the changing positions of Mercury, Venus and Mars are noticeable within just a few nights, whereas weeks or months might be required to see a substantial change in the position of Jupiter and Saturn.
+For the remaining "wanderers" the motions are far more complicated.
+On the average they also follow the tilted circular paths that the Sun and Moon follow, albeit over different periods of time — about a year for Mercury and Venus, almost two years for Mars, nearly twelve years for Jupiter, and nearly thirty years for Saturn.
+As a result, the changing positions of Mercury, Venus and Mars are noticeable within just a few nights, while weeks or months might be required to see a substantial change in the position of Jupiter and Saturn.

-The motion of Mars and Saturn over a three-day period, in June of 2006.
-Each planet is moving to the east among the stars (in this case, near the Beehive Cluster, or M44), but since Mars takes less than two years to go around the Sun, and Saturn takes nearly thirty years, the motion of Mars is much faster.
-(June 14 image Tunc Tezel, apod060617; June 17 image Chris Schur, apod060622); animation Courtney Seligman)
+The motion of Mars and Saturn over a three-day period in June of 2006.
+Each planet is moving to the east among the stars (in this case near the Beehive Cluster, or M44), but since Mars takes less than two years to go around the Sun and Saturn takes nearly thirty years, the motion of Mars is much faster.
+(June 14 image Tunc Tezel, apod060617; June 17 image Chris Schur, apod060622); animation by Courtney Seligman)

 The motion of Mars, during its retrograde motion of 1965.
-The normal direction of motion is to the east (on the left), but as noted in the diagram, when Mars is near opposition (opposite the Sun in the sky), its motion turns to the west (on the right), becoming retrograde, and performing a retrograde loop or ess.
+The normal direction of motion is to the east (on the left), but as noted in the diagram, when Mars is near opposition (that is, opposite the Sun in the sky), its motion turns to the west (on the right), becoming retrograde, and performing a retrograde loop or ess.